 Prepare the Cacio e Pepe

 - Bring a large pot of boiling water to a boil.
-Add 2 tbsp of coarse salt.
+Add 2 tablespoon of coarse salt.2 tablespoon coarse sea salt

 - Add the pasta to the water.
 Stir to keep the pasta from sticking together.
 A couple of minutes before the pasta becomes al dente, place your pasta bowl over the pot.
-(This heats the pasta bowl and helps to make a creamy sauce).
+(This heats the pasta bowl and helps to make a creamy sauce).14 oz pasta

 - Use kitchen towels to remove the pasta bowl and check the pasta to make sure it's cooked to al dente.